DENVER (AP) Teenager Nathan MacKinnon is growing up fast. Almost as fast as he skates.

 The Avalanche have adopted the motto ''Why not us?'' this season, putting the mantra on shirts, ball caps and even flashing it on the scoreboard.
 The slogan took root when Roy posed that question when he first came on board.
 It was taken to heart in October after former Avs defenseman Ray Bourque addressed the team at his restaurant in Boston.

 ''This motto became pretty big and something we started to believe in,'' Maxime Talbot said. ''So, why not us?''

 NOTES: Wild F Charlie Coyle gave the Wild an early 1-0 lead with his second goal of the series. ...
-Colorado will likely be without its leading scorer Matt Duchene (knee) for this series, Roy said after the morning skate. ...
-The Avs are now 6-0-1 against the Wild this season.
+Colorado will likely be without its leading scorer Matt Duchene (knee) for this series. ...
+MacKinnon tied the NHL record for most points in the opening two playoff games to start an NHL career.